 The goal here is engagement – you want users to get to the point where they are so engaged with your app that they are willing to pay real cash in order to reach the next achievement.

 igaming utilizes a practice known as “gamification.”
 App makers realized years ago that console video games had engagement down perfectly.
-People would spend hours trying to get to the next level, or earn the next piece of equipment.
+People would spend hours trying to get to the next level or earn the next piece of equipment.
 Over time, these tactics were converted to app gaming (and apps in general).

 Freemium apps offer a low to no risk opportunity for users.
-If an app is not liked, well all you wasted was a minute or two downloading the product.
+If an app is not liked, well all you wanted was a minute or two downloading the product.
 However, if the app is even marginally liked, it’s a simple matter to keep ramping up the game until people are invested enough to contribute financially.

 The Good, The Big, and The Flappy